 5.Optional SD card /backup folder.

-6.If no file is found, the IP Office 500 V2/V2A control unit falls back to making BOOTP requests to the network.
+6.If no file is found, the control unit falls back to making BOOTP requests to the network.
 IP Office Manager can respond the BOOTP request.
 See Erasing the Operational Firmware.

-Once a valid ip500v2.bin file is found, the IP Office 500 V2/V2A control unit loads that firmware.
-The source from which the IP Office 500 V2/V2A control unit binary file was loaded is then used to load further files.
+Once a valid ip500v2.bin file is found, the IP Office control unit will load that firmware.
+The source from which the control unit binary file was loaded is then used to load further files.

-Having installed the necessary binary firmware files as above, the IP Office 500 V2/V2A control unit requires a configuration file:
+Having installed the necessary system firmware files as above, the IP500 V2A control unit requires a configuration file:

-•If the IP Office 500 V2/V2A control unit booted using binary files from an SD card location, it looks for a valid configuration file in the same location.
+•If the IP500 V2A booted using binary files from an SD card location, it looks for a valid configuration file in the same location.

 •If a configuration file is present and valid, it is loaded.